Pradeepa-Babu/D-FLIPDLOP-NEGEDGE/README.md

 # D-FLIPDLOP-NEGEDGE
+DATE:23/11/2025
+NAME:PRADEEPA B
 **AIM:**

-To implement  D flipflop using verilog and validating their functionality using their functional tables
+To implement  D flipflop using verilog and validating their functionality using their functional  tables.

 **SOFTWARE REQUIRED:**